AresEkb/AresEkb.github.io/cv.md

 I participated as a methodologist in one of the largest integration projects in the ex-USSR - Integrated information system of the EAEU.
 The essence of the project is to simplify the information exchange between authorities of EAEU member states.
 Over one hundred cross-border common processes were identified.
 For each process, it was necessary to develop legal normative documentation and implement it in code.
 The volumes of the documents were to be tens of thousands of pages and a dozen companies had to develop and implement them.

-During R&D, we analyzed similar projects (UN/CEFACT, NIEM, WCO DM, etc.) and proposed to develop a methodology for modeling common processes and structures of electronic documents.
+During R&D, we analyzed similar projects (UN/CEFACT, NIEM, WCO DM, etc.) and proposed to develop a methodology for modelling common processes and structures of electronic documents.
 In a very truncated form it was adopted by the Decision No 63 of the College of the Eurasian Economic Commission at 09.06.2015 "On Methodology of analysis, harmonization and description of common processes under the Eurasian Economic Union".
-I developed part of the methodology and an UML profile (with hundreds of OCL constraints) for the methodology.
+I developed a part of the methodology and an UML profile (with hundreds of OCL constraints) for the methodology.
 More than a hundred analysts from a dozen companies in accordance with this methodology developed UML models.

-Данные UML модели загружались в репозиторий моделей (eomi.eaeunion.org), в котором на их основе формировались нормативные документы для процессов и XML схемы. Я участвовал в разработке данного репозиторий в качестве системного аналитика. Также, в качестве бизнес-аналитика, я участвовал в проектировании некоторых общих процессов mainly in the areas of intellectual property, transport control, sanitary and veterinary control, drug circulation, etc.

 UML models were uploaded into the model repository (eomi.eaeunion.org), in which the normative documents for processes and XML schemas were generated.
 I participated in the development of the repository as a system analyst.
-Also, as a business analyst, I participated in the design of some common processes mainly in the areas of intellectual property, transport control, sanitary and veterinary control, drug circulation, etc.
+Also, as a business analyst, I participated in the design of some common processes and structures of electronic documents, mainly in the areas of intellectual property, transport control, sanitary and veterinary control, drug circulation, etc.

 Also, I trained analysts of UML, OCL, BPMN, XSD, etc., advised them on modelling issues, and controlled the modelling quality.
 I developed plugins for Rational Software Architect Designer to simplify the work of analysts.